 Kamakura, Hakone, and Nikko are a few of the most recommended day trips from Tokyo.
-I had a free day to my own in Tokyo and had a tough time making a decision, finally deciding on Kamakura!
-(Hakone is expensive and Nikko takes a lot of travel time.)
+I had a free day on my own in Tokyo and had a tough time making a decision, finally deciding on Kamakura!
+(Hakone is expensive to get to and Nikko takes a lot of travel time.)

-Conveniently an hour by train from Tokyo, Kamakura is located in the Kanagawa Prefecture.
+Conveniently one hour by train from Tokyo, Kamakura is located in the Kanagawa Prefecture.

-I arrived at Kamakura, not knowing much about this coastal town.
+Leaving my favourite hotel at Shinjuku, I arrived at Kamakura by train, not knowing much about this coastal town.
 I had no idea its size or how to get around.
 All I knew was Kamakura has a giant bronze Buddha statue, and bamboo trees at Hokokuji Temple.
 Thankfully, as I exited the train station, there was a Tourist Office right there.
 The officer whipped out a map, recommended some places of interest and general info on getting around (mainly bus), let me purchase a bus pass, and off I set off on my first destination.

 First stop: Hōkoku-ji temple – A small but beautiful temple

-Getting off the bus, I bought a hot can of coffee from a vending machine.
-It was a cold morning and I had worn too little.
-That hot can shall keep a hand warm, hehe.
+Getting off the bus, I bought a hot can of coffee from a vending machine and stuffed it into my jacket pocket.
+It was a cold morning in autumn and I had worn too little.
+That hot can shall keep one hand warm, hehe.
 Crossed the road then walked up a road straight ahead.

 I arrived at Hōkoku-ji Temple, to be greeted by amazing autumn foliage and quiet zen gardens.